 Q: Does this Executive Order supersede local law?

-A: The Governor’s Executive Order 20-91 limiting the movements of persons has been incorporated and modified in the new Executive Order 20-112 to include businesses currently open and certain businesses re-opening at 50 percent building occupancy.
-The Governor’s Executive Orders do not contain a preemption on local rules where those rules restrict or close businesses or buildings.
+A: The Governor’s Executive Orders do not contain a preemption on local rules where those rules restrict or close businesses or buildings.
 Local governments may also choose to keep certain industries closed, such as gym and fitness facilities.

 Q: Can I go to my doctor if it’s not COVID-19 related?

-A: Medical services, including elective procedures, surgical centers, office surgery centers, dental offices, orthodontic offices, endodontic office and other health care practitioners offices may fully re-open.
+A: Medical services, including elective procedures, surgical centers, office surgery centers, dental offices, orthodontic offices, endodontic office and other health care practitioners offices may continue to operate.
 As a condition of resuming elective procedures, hospitals will be required to assist nursing homes and long-term care facilities in their efforts to protect the vulnerable.